Adam: Dense Retrieval Distillation with Adaptive Dark Examples: Conclusion

 \section{Conclusion}

 In this paper, we propose a knowledge distillation framework that can better transfer the dark knowledge in the cross-encoder with adaptive dark examples to help the dual-encoder achieve better performance.
 We propose two approaches to create dark examples that are much harder for the cross-encoder teacher to distinguish than typical hard negatives to transfer more dark knowledge.
 Further, we propose a self-paced distillation strategy that transfers the knowledge adaptively with high-confidence training instances.
 Experimental results in two widely-used benchmarks verify the effectiveness of our proposed method.
-In the future, we'll explore other effective methods to construct dark examples and improve the distillation algorithm.